mxk6233/SWENG837/README.md

 - **Optimized Storage**: Different types of data can be stored in databases best suited to their needs (e.g., SQL for transactional data and NoSQL for large-scale, unstructured data).

 **Reasoning:**
-- Ride-sharing apps involve various types of data (e.g., user profiles, trip details, payment records) that may require different storage solutions.
+- The Ride Sharing App involve various types of data (e.g., user profiles, trip details, payment records) that may require different storage solutions.
 This pattern ensures each microservice can select the optimal database technology for its specific needs.

 #### Event-Driven Architecture